-A widely used screening test is a test for blood in the stool repeated every two years.
-Those with a positive test are invited to a colonoscopy examination of the rectum and colon, which can reveal cancer or cancer precursors.
+The screening test in the national colorectal cancer screening program is a fecal occult blood test, which is repeated every two years.
+Those who test positive for blood in their stool are invited to undergo a colonoscopy examination of the colon and rectum, which can detect cancer or precancerous conditions.

-- Test the validity of the electronic lifestyle questionnaire.
+4. Testing the validity of the electronic lifestyle questionnaire.